OctopusDeploy/blog/blog/2021-10/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 > *“No matter what the problem is, it’s always a people problem.”*
 > *Gerald Weinberg*

 In the previous post (part 4) we focussed on technical issues associated with software/database architecture.
-In this post we’ll focus on the human issues.
+In this post we focus on the human issues.

 [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) dictates that organisations are limited to design systems that mirror their internal communication patterns.
 As Eric S Raymond so eloquently put it in [The New Hacker’s Dictionary](https://www.goodreads.com/book/show/104746.The_New_Hacker_s_Dictionary), *“if you have four groups working on a compiler, you'll get a 4-pass compiler”*.